The Life & Works, below, is probably more than anyone wants to know.

 After a brief time in Louisville, he moved to NY City, where he lived on and off for some thirty years, with sojourns in the hippie communes of the Southwest and South from 1969–1975.
 He worked as an auto mechanic and as a magazine and book editor.
 He published his first novel in 1981, and has been a working science fiction writer ever since.
-Politically he was part of the New Left, associated with the John Brown Anti-Klan Committee and the May 19th Communist Organization.
+Politically he was part of the New Left, associated with the John Brown Anti-Klan Committee.

 Since 2002 he and Judy have been living in Oakland, California.